Tag: Greeks

 • Plato’s War on Women

-The foundation of the ancient Greeks’ project for civilization was to turn the female sex into a subject population.
+The foundation of the ancient Greeks’ project for civilization was their determination to turn the female sex into a subject population.
 But there were unintended consequences.
-This article argues that there is a connection between Plato’s war on women and the end of monarchy.
+Plato’s war on women helped bring about the end of monarchy.

 Philo

-We have evidence that the Greeks were toying with the idea of subjecting women before Plato, but it was Plato who influenced Philo, the Hellenistic Jewish philosopher born in 25 BC.
+There is evidence that the Greeks were toying with the idea of subjecting women before Plato.
+But it was Plato who influenced Philo, the Hellenistic Jewish philosopher born in 25 BC.
 Philo used allegory to harmonize Jewish scripture, mainly the Torah, with Greek philosophy.

 If we were to judge Plato by today’s standards for hate speech we would conclude that he was a hater of women.
 However we don’t judge Plato or any other misogynist by that standard.
-One reason the world accepts Plato’s animosity toward women is that Philo enshrined it in the Bible’s creation story.
+The world accepts Plato’s animosity toward women because Philo enshrined it in the Bible’s creation story.

 Aristotle